World coal use to hit record high in 2024: IEA report – DW – 12/18/2024

 China remains the largest global coal consumer, responsible for over a third of the world's coal use.

-In 2024, Chinese coal demand is expected to reach a record 4.9 billion tones, fueled by the country's growing electricity needs and heavy reliance on coal-fired power plants.
+In 2024, Chinese coal demand is expected to reach a record 4.9 billion tons, fueled by the country's growing electricity needs and heavy reliance on coal-fired power plants.

 Despite significant investments in renewable energy like solar and wind, China's coal consumption remains significantly high.